 The two awards categories are the Physician/Scientist Development Award (PSDA) and the Clinician/Teacher Development Award (CTDA).
-Each award provides $120,000 over four years and is designed for Mass General-appointed faculty pursuing different career goals.
+Each award provides funding over three or four years and is designed for Mass General-appointed faculty pursuing different career goals.

-CDI Faculty Development Award Consultation Service: This service is designed to help applicants develop a strong application for the Physician-Scientist and Clinician-Teacher Development Awards.
+The CDI Faculty Development Award Consultation Service is designed to help applicants develop a strong application for the Physician-Scientist and Clinician-Teacher Development Awards.
 Through this service, you can speak with a previous award winner for advice on your application, including your research plan, personal statement, and letters.
 To request a consultation, please complete this survey.

 2019 Clinician-Teacher Development Award Recipients